nginxinc/NGINX-Demos/etcd-demo/README.md

      $ ./etcd_exec_watch.sh &
      ```

-1. Spin up the two hello-world containers which will act as NGINX Plus upstreams
+1. Spin up the nginxdemos/hello container which is the backend http service
      ```
-     $ docker-compose -f create-services.yml up -d
+     $ docker-compose -f create-http-service.yml up -d
      ```

 ## Running the demo